alvarobartt/understanding-resnet/README.md

 Anyway, when those networks start converging, the degradation problem araises; so that the accuracy gets saturated and then degrades rapidly, due to an increase in the training error (not overfitting).

-The authors address the degradation problem introducing the concept of residual learning, which introduces the idea of the residual mapping, where that there's no expectation that the stacked layers will fit the underlying mapping, but the residual one.
+__The authors address the degradation problem introducing the concept of residual learning__, which introduces the idea of the residual mapping, where that there's no expectation that the stacked layers will fit the underlying mapping, but the residual one.
 So that they state that it should be easier to optimize the residual mapping than the unreferenced one.

-So on, the "shortcut connections" are the ones connecting the input of a stack of convolutional layers and the last convolutional layer on the stack, via skipping the intermediate connections.
+So on, the "_shortcut connections_" are the ones connecting the input of a stack of convolutional layers and the last convolutional layer on the stack, via skipping the intermediate connections.

 <p align="center">